walac/walac.github.io/_posts/2016-08-23-java-faster-than-cpp.md

 tags: [cpp]
 ---

-Some days ago, a friend emailed me desperated because a Java code was faster than his C++ implementation.
+Some days ago, a friend emailed me desperate because a Java code was faster than his C++ implementation.
 These *Java faster than C++* claims were very common when Java was the tech companies fashion language.
 I never liked Java because I always thought it was quite verbose (however, I never tried the new functional constructions in Java 8) and used to be very heavy.
-I mean, I could recognize that an app was written in Java in a blink of eyes, just by looking how slow it was.
+I mean, I could recognize that an app was written in Java in the blink of an eye, just by looking how slow it was.
 Things have changed since, but as I was never a professional Java programmer, I didn't follow the language evolution.